kate-v-stepanova/B250-data-analysis/docs/0_before_you_start.md

 2. And add this line: `export BASE_DIR="/omics/groups/OE0532/internal/YOUR_DIR"`

-3. Create a symlink to access existing data: `ln -s /omics/groups/OE0532/internal/from_snapshot/* /omics/groups/OE0532/internal/YOUR_DIR/`
+3. Create a symlink to access static data: `ln -s /omics/groups/OE0532/internal/from_snapshot/static /omics/groups/OE0532/internal/YOUR_DIR/`

+4. Create a symlink for the software dir: `ln -s  /omics/groups/OE0532/internal/from_snapshot/software /omics/groups/OE0532/internal/YOUR_DIR/`

 ## 2. RStudio